+- gender-based violence/violence against women and girls (VAWG)

+- mental health difficulties

+- private fostering

+- radicalisation

+- youth produced sexual imagery (sexting)

+- teenage relationship abuse

+- trafficking

+- child on child abuse

+- upskirting

+- serious violence

+- sexual harassment

-- If staff notice any indicators of abuse/neglect or signs that a pupil may be experiencing a safeguarding issue they should record these concerns on an Expression of concern Form [Schools may have their own version of this form] and pass it to the DSL (or an electronic alert if the school uses child protection software).
-They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - Bratton Fleming School recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-However, they may also indicate a pupil is being abused or is in need of safeguarding. - In these circumstances staff will try to give the pupil the opportunity to talk.
-It is fine for staff to ask the pupil if they are OK or if they can help in any way. - Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.
+- There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.
+The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

+- We recognise that the signs may be due to a variety of factors, for example, a parent has moved

+out, a pet has died, a grandparent is very ill, or an accident has occurred.
+However, they may also

+indicate a child is being abused or is in need of safeguarding.

+- In these circumstances staff will try to give the child the opportunity to talk.
+It is fine for staff to ask the pupil if they are OK or if they can help in any way.